e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/javascript/webhooks/README.md

   environment worker used by the orchestrator example.
 - The public template starts bounded per-event workers inside the same sandbox.
 This is good for a reusable webhook-worker sandbox, but it is still not production per-session isolation.
+- Persistent state is scoped to the webhook sandbox.
+Files in `/mnt/session` can be shared by any session handled by that sandbox's worker pool.
+Use `../app-webhooks/` with `APP_SANDBOX_ROUTING_SCOPE=session` for session-owned persistent state.

 For a concrete event-by-event walkthrough, see [../EXAMPLE_USAGE.md](../EXAMPLE_USAGE.md).
 For a complete code-level implementation, see [IMPLEMENTATION.md](./IMPLEMENTATION.md).